search-rug/search-rug.github.io/_sprojects/rastogi-4.md

 - empirical research
 - industry collaboration
 posted: 2023-01-01
-short: In the project, researchers and students from different universities collaborate with practitioners from SMEs in a series of case studies in which the current state of affairs regarding emerging digital technologies is being explored.
+description: In the project, researchers and students from different universities collaborate with practitioners from SMEs in a series of case studies in which the current state of affairs regarding emerging digital technologies is being explored.
 contact: